sevavolkov339/MessengerProject/README.md

 2. start the clients:
 python client.py

+Don't forget to paste the IPv4 adress of your main computer where the server runs in the client.py code on your testing device instead of the 'localhost' (sock.connect('your server's IPv4 adress', 5000))

 You can use User1 and User2 for testing, the password is 123 for both.